seattletimes/profanity-peak/src/mountain.md

 State biologists collared wolves in the Profanity Peak pack on June 9 and 12, 2016, just as Len McIrvin turned out his cattle on June 9.
 The department knew the cattle were overlapping the wolves’ territory -- not unusual or problematic in Washington, where wolves typically share the landscape with livestock without incident.

-*Shown: Activity of the Profanity Peak wolf pack taken from GPS collars in June 2016*
+*Shown in orange: Activity of the Profanity Peak wolf pack taken from GPS collars in June 2016*

 <?
     </div>